srvinoth/spring-boot-mongodb-angular4-todo-app-master/README.md

-# Spring Boot, MongoDB, Angular 4 Restful API Tutorial
+# Spring Boot, MongoDB, Angular 4 Restful API todos app

 Build a Todo App with Spring Boot & MongoDB in the Backend and Angular 4 in the frontend.